 What Is SpamArrest?

 If you are like me you have found that the spam in your email box is getting worse and worse almost daily.
 Of course for most of us that have a computer, iPad and smart phone, it is even worse.
-Being the president of IPA and publisher of IMPress magazine and having my works and email address all over the internet is not a good thing.
+As president of IPA and publisher of IMPress magazine, my written, photographic and video works and email address is all over the internet, which is not a good thing.
 All the robots that troll the internet for email addresses seem to have found mine.

-It is not uncommon for me to have as many as a thousand of more emails in any one of my email accounts in a single day and until the other day, I didn’t realize that 90% of it was spam.
-I had thought of deleting my email accounts, changing my name on my main account, but then realized there was no way to do this because of the hundreds of sites and articles my email address’s appear.
+It is not uncommon for me to have as many as a thousand or more emails in any one of my email accounts in a single day and until the other day, I didn’t realize that 90% of it was spam.
+I had thought of deleting my email accounts, changing my name on my main account, but then realized there was no way to do this because of the hundreds of sites and articles my email address appears.

 How I Discovered SpamArrest